They Were Big, They Were Blue, They Were Beautiful

-"They Were Big, They Were Blue, They Were Beautiful" is an Australian television movie, or rather a live television play, which aired in 1959.
+"They Were Big, They Were Blue, They Were Beautiful" is an Australian television movie, or rather a live television play, which aired live on 27 June 1959 in Sydney, and on 8 August 1959 in Melbourne.
 It aired as part of Shell Presents, a monthly presentation of standalone productions which aired from 1959 to 1960 on ATN-7 in Sydney and GTV-9 in Melbourne.

 In contrast with the first three episodes of Shell Presents, which were tragedies, this was a comedy.
 It was also the first based on an original Australian script.

 The production was broadcast live in Sydney and later shown in Melbourne via a video-tape recording.
 Then Governor General William Slim was present at the live broadcast.

 Plot

-Set in Sydney.
-Two men (Stewart Ginn and Kevin Brennan), after being released from prison, unintentionally become involved in a baby kidnapping plot.
+Set in Sydney, two men (Stewart Ginn and Kevin Brennan), after being released from prison, unintentionally become involved in a baby kidnapping plot.